Vibratech TVD - Heavy Duty Torsional Viscous Vibration Dampers For Diesel Engines

 - Damper housing has dents or signs of abuse.

 - Damper housing is now bulging.

 Your heavy duty diesel engine's crankshaft damper contributes to overall durability and efficiency of your diesel engine.
-A viscous vibration damper is an important mechanical engine component that contains a free rotating inertia ring encased in a thin layer of viscous silicone.
-As it controls destructive torsional vibration to prolong the life your engine, it will naturally wear out from normal operation.
+A viscous vibration damper is a crucial mechanical engine component that contains a free rotating inertia ring encased in a thin layer of viscous silicone.
+As it controls destructive torsional vibration to prolong the life of your engine, it will naturally wear out from the normal operation.
 In over-the-road truck applications it is recommended to replace a viscous style damper every 500,000 to 750,000 miles, during in-frame and major overhauls, or according to your Owners Manual, whichever occurs first.

 Regardless of mileage or time in service a viscous crankshaft damper should be replaced if: